TroubleshootingApril 1, 2026 Updated May 19, 2026 9 min read

 How do I fix the "model does not support tools" error?

-Is it worth using Ollama with OpenClaw if tool calling doesn't work?
+Is it worth using Ollama with OpenClaw now that tool calling works?

 Will the Ollama tool calling issue be fixed in OpenClaw?